Source code that is simple to read and understand is less likely to have hidden bugs.

 When using immutable data structures instead of JavaScript native objects, our code

-and data flow becomes easier to understand and reason. map
+and data flow becomes easier to understand and reason. map, some, filter, etc methods

 always return a new object, leaving the original array unchanged.